 Marcloid’s use of emoji and other internet-speak feels like a non-ironic answer to this question.
 Where her peers would sarcastically co-opt these linguistics to make a criticism, tracks like the blissfully reminiscent “In the Computer Room @ Dusk ☕” offer a sincere ode to the way these technologies have shaped the personalities of people Marcloid’s age.

 As she moves into the final track, “Proxy Bay ?,” Marcloid intentionally leaves the ending open.
 The atmosphere of resolve that the previous few tracks showcased vanishes, replaced by a state of lingering tension.
 The track is ultimately a cliffhanger—Marcloid is far from done with her continuing personal and musical evolution, and Skinless X-1 is just the latest iteration.
 The final chord, a chilling series of rising harmonies that beg for resolution, fades out alongside a cat’s meow.
 The profound, puzzling album ends on its most puzzling moment.
-Whether it’s supposed to be a joke or some enigma to decode, it points toward future Fire-Toolz releases, where Marcloid’s unique vision will continue to unfold. –Connor Lockie
+Whether it’s supposed to be a joke or some enigma to decode, it points toward future Fire-Toolz releases, where Marcloid’s unique vision will continue to unfold. –Audrey Lockie